monkphin/PokeBattle/README.md

 1: I had to refactor HTML due to initially using a mix of flex-box and bootstrap to try to achieve the layout I was aiming for, this was causing significant issues with rendering on the index and 404 pages which were proving too complex to fix.
 Instead I simplified things and shifted to using plain CSS for the index and 404 pages The game page still currently uses bootstrap, though this is not causing significant issues beyond needing to heavily lean on media queries to ensure the stats are correctly positioned over the cards.

-2: Identified an issue where the results would clear nearly instantly after when the player wins if the prior round was the players turn and they drew.
+2: Identified an issue where the end game results would clear nearly instantly after when the player wins if the prior round was the players turn and they drew.
 This was resolved by clearing timers at the start of the resolveRound function, preventing these from continuing and causing issues with called timers.

 3: A major issue was identified by a mix of player testing and when talking to my Mentor - effectively the player could enqueue multiple turns by repeatedly pressing the stat options, causing functions to be triggered before they were supposed to be and causing the UI to continue to cycle through the game on its own, producing unexpected results.
 This was resolved by calling to a new function 'disableStatItems' which would check for a boolean condition.
 When the boolean is true, it disables interactivity of the stat elements via CSS, disabling pointer events and changing the tabIndex to prevent the player from interacting with their stats and causing events to queue up and cycle through on their own.

 ## Unresolved bugs

 1: The player can interact with their card a little sooner than is ideal after the opponent players turn.
 I believe this just needs a slight change to where disableStatItems is set to true, or perhaps a tweak to a timer.
-But I have as yet been unable to identify which of this will fix the issue.
-Or where the fix will be needed.
+But I have as yet been unable to identify the best approach to fix the issue.
+Or where thin the code the fix will be needed.
 Another alternative would be to remove the reliance on timers and move to a button to start each round however this would remove some of the immediacy of the game play.

-2: Tabbed navigation will sometimes allow the spamming of stat option presses in some situations, causing functions to be triggered before they're supposed to be (Ie before the end of the current turn) This is rare and isn't easily replicable sadly so I have been unable to identify the root cause.
+2: Tabbed navigation will sometimes allow the spamming of stat option presses in some situations causing functions to be triggered before they're supposed to be (Ie before the end of the current turn) This is rare and isn't easily replicable so I have been unable to identify the root cause.

 3: In some rare situations the end game message will self clear rather than staying in place for the player to interact with.
 I have only been able to replicate this when playing with intentionally smaller than normal hand sizes of 2 cards each and when the player wins both rounds.
 I have been unable to identify an exact cause of this and have been unable to replicate this when playing with the default 20 card hands.
-This will become a problem if I implement the ability to change hand sizes however.
+This will become a problem if I implement the ability to change hand sizes however, at which point it would become a high priority to fix the issue.

 # Technology.